-• The Department of Psychological Sciences at the University of Connecticut related duties as requested.
+• The Department of Psychological Sciences at the University of Connecticut

 The Department of Psychological Sciences at the University of Connecticut is seeking applicants to fill a full-time, end-dated position as Research Assistant 1 on an NIH-supported research project comparing the processes of language development in typically developing children and children with autism under the direction of Dr. Letitia Naigles, Principal Investigator.